esyede/rakit/packages/docs/data/database/migrations.md

 php rakit make:migration create_users_table
 ```

-Now, try opening the `application/migrations/` folder.
-You will see the new migration file you created there!
+The file lands in `application/migrations/`, its name prefixed with a timestamp so
-Note that the filename is prefixed with a timestamp.
-This allows Rakit to run your migrations in the correct order.
+the migrations run in order.

 You can also create migration files for a package.